Airborne Cigar: Countermeasures

 Y service soon indicated that a new frequency band from 31 to 32 MHz was also being used.
-This was outside the frequency range of the ABC receiver, so instead a switch was added to the transmitters that would cause them to send out noise across this entire band.
+This was outside the frequency range of the ABC receiver, so a switch was added to the transmitters that would cause them to send out noise across this entire band.
 This would be triggered on instructions from the Group Operations messages.
-It is not clear whether this produced enough jamming to hamper transmissions, and to some degree it was only added to demonstrate to the Germans that they knew of the new frequencies and were one step ahead of them at all times.
-In any event, use of this frequency was soon abandoned.
+It needs to be clarified whether this produced enough jamming to hamper transmissions, and to some degree it was only added to demonstrate to the Germans that they knew of the new frequencies and were one step ahead of them at all times.
+In any event, the Germans soon abandoned the use of this frequency.

 Another attempt to avoid ABC jamming was made by using the now-useless HF bands to transmit Morse code instead of voice.
 Morse code's stronger signals made it easier to hear over the noise.
-This required the radio operator to decode the messages, making it useful only for larger multi-place aircraft.
+This required the fighter's radio operator to decode the messages, making it useful only for larger multi-place aircraft where someone could be dedicated to this role.
 This was almost instantly countered through a new system known as "Drumstick", first used on the night of 21/22 January 1944.
 After the signal was picked up at the Cheadle Y station, Drumstick sent out random dots and dashes while increasing and decreasing the signal rate to match any potential keying rate from the original operator.